Top five washing machines for 2020

 Best built-in washing machine

 Not found the product for you yet?
-Compare all our washing machine reviews.
+Answer four quick questions to find the best washing machine.

 And here’s three to avoid

 Not all machines are a whizz at washing.
 We’ve found models that struggle with everyday stains and leave detergent on your laundry.
 These are just some of the washing machines we recommend steering clear of:

 Three washing machines to avoid